Carved by Hopi Chief

 This doll is the work of a Hopi master carver, Wilson Tawaquaptewa (1873-1960).

 Oraibi chief W. Tawaquaptewa (sometimes spelled Tewaquaptewa) was both a prominent a spiritual and political Hopi leader; he is also celebrated as the greatest Hopi kachina doll carver.

-A major exhibition of W. Tawaquaptewa's work was organized a few years ago at the Birmingham Museum of Art (Alabama, USA) and an important collection of Tawaquaptewa dolls was recently sold in a Paris auction, bringing record prices for his works.
+A major exhibition of W. Tawaquaptewa's works was notably presented a few years ago at the Birmingham Museum of Art (Alabama, USA).

-The color palette on this doll is typical of this artist's works.
+The color palette on this doll is typical of this artist's carvings.